uventure/uventure.github.io/index.md

 ## Milestone 3: Test and polish
 M3: From April 27, 2017 to May 2, 2017

-The goal of Milestone 3 is to fully implement user functionality and conduct a user test.
+The goal of Milestone 3 is to fully implement some user functionality and conduct a user test.

 The ProfileCollection, AdventureCollection, and InterestCollection will respond to the actions of the user and store the relevant data.
+An AdventureSeed was added to populate some adventure ideas if there are not any available in the database.

 Some notable additions in this milestone are the Suggested Adventures page and UH Calendar page.

+**Suggested Adventures Page**

 <img class="ui centered image" src="../images/suggestion.png">

-The Suggested Adventures page helps both users and non-users find some Yelp-approved adventures in Hawaii.
+**Calendar Page**
 <img class="ui centered image" src="../images/calendar.png">
-The UH Calendar page helps UH Manoa students plan out their next adventure and ensures that their adventure doesn't fall within an important event like Finals Week or Commencement.

-We also implemented an AdventureSeed which will populate three adventures if there are no adventures in the database.
+In addition, a Calendar Page was also made to assist users in planning an adventure by displaying special holidays and dates pertaining to the UH system.

+The Suggestion page was also made to help both users and non-users of uVenture to make an adventure based on some popular Hawaii tourist activities that are Yelp-reviewed.

 Milestone 3 was implemented as [uVenture GitHub Milestone M3](https://github.com/uventure/uventure/milestone/3):